341 Meeting of Creditors

-Don’t withhold any information from your bankruptcy trustee.
+- Don’t withhold any information from your bankruptcy trustee.
 Once again, they will eventually find whatever you’re hiding.
-Similarly to lying during a 341 meeting, withholding or hiding information from your bankruptcy attorney is a criminal offense.
+Similar to lying during a 341 meeting, withholding or hiding information from your bankruptcy attorney is a criminal offense.
 An example of withholding information is not documenting an extra stock brokerage account.

 Do I Have to Attend a 341 Meeting of Creditors?